cj-a-murillo/ftw-de-bootcamp-grp3/act.2-OULAD-data-modeling/DOC-GUIDE.md

   * Consistent naming conventions
   * Flatten where possible (example gender column -> we directly wrote Male/Female/Others instead of having another table reference)
   * Group debugging sessions helped align schema decisions
+  * Prepare the business questions before selecting and planning the schema design.
+  * Before pushing the tables, always recheck and validate the number of rows from the raw tables and the sandbox conceptualization tables.

 ---